 Do you see yourself darting around a room, shaking people’s hands, exchanging business cards and giving quick pitches?

-Do you see yourself holding a cocktail glass as you saunter around a fancy soiree in a regal gown (or tux), engaged in friendly banter and pleasantries?
+Or do you picture yourself holding a cocktail glass as you saunter around a fancy soiree in a regal gown (or tux), engaged in friendly banter and pleasantries?

 As a member of the social economy, you have something to offer the people around you, and they have something to offer in return.
 You don’t have to be in a high-ranking job or born into a well-established family to have high social capital.
 Anyone can build a network from the ground up by providing value in the form of time, knowledge, skills, and emotional support.